milindv26/Docusaurus_site_git/my-website/docs/jnb/W_Statistic_distribution.md

 ---
 # Shapiro Wilk Test
 [GitHub repository](https://github.com/milindv26/Shapiro_Wilk_Test)

+**In this Jupyter notebook, we're going to create a distribution chart for the W statistic, using a sample size of n, by employing Monte Carlo simulation methods.
+Subsequently, we will evaluate and contrast the outcomes of our self-generated W statistic against the results from the Shapiro test, which is a built-in feature of the Scipy library.**
 ## Introduction
 <div style={{ textAlign: 'justify' }}>
 The Shapiro-Wilk test is a widely used statistical procedure for testing the normality of a data set.
 Developed by Samuel Shapiro and Martin Wilk in 1965, this test is particularly effective for small sample sizes, typically considered to be less than 50.
 The test calculates a statistic, often denoted as W, which evaluates the degree to which a set of data conforms to a normal distribution.